drupal-mentoring/pain-points-of-contribution/README.md

 http://bit.ly/pain-points-in-drupal-community
+Note:
+- Slides and speaker notes  will be available online

 ## Take notes
 [http://bit.ly/pain-points-contribution](http://bit.ly/pain-points-contribution)

-### Notes from LA
+### DrupalCon LA presentation
 http://bit.ly/pain-points-learning-contributing

 Note:
 - bit.ly links for last DrupalCon LA presentation.
 We encourage you to watch the presentation for some background information.
 - We encourage you to take notes because more notes are better
-- Slides and speaker notes  will be available online